deckhouse/virtualization/docs/USER_GUIDE.md

 ![](./images/vm-restore-clone.png)

+If you plan to use the snapshot as a template, perform the following steps in the guest OS before creating it:

+- Deleting personal data (files, passwords, command history).
+- Install critical OS updates.
+- Clearing system logs.
+- Reset network settings.
+- Removing unique identifiers (e.g. via `sysprep` for Windows).
+- Optimizing disk space.
+- Resetting initialization configurations (`cloud-init clean`).

 {{< alert level="info">}}
 A snapshot contains the configuration of the virtual machine and snapshots of all its disks.

 Restoring a snapshot assumes that the virtual machine is fully restored to the time when the snapshot was created.
 {{{< /alert >}}

-To ensure data integrity and consistency, a virtual machine snapshot will be created if at least one of the following conditions is met:
+The snapshot will be created successfully if:

-- the virtual machine is powered off;
+- The VM is shut down
-- an agent (qemu-guest-agent) is installed in the virtual machine's operating system, and the operation to freeze the file system was successful.
+- `qemu-guest-agent` is installed and the file system is successfully “frozen”.

-If integrity and consistency are not important, a snapshot can be created on a running virtual machine without "freezing" the file system.
-To do this, specify in the `VirtualMachineSnapshot` resource specification:
+If data integrity is not critical, the snapshot can be created on a running VM without freezing the file system.
+To do this, specify in the specification:

 ```yaml
 spec: